 What About Accounts at Multiple Banks?

-For example, we don’t know how accounts held at multiple banks by one individual will also be covered.
-So you should be able to “spread your eggs” across a number of banks and therefore achieve greater coverage than the $30-50,000 limit?
+Following the consultation, accounts held at multiple banks by one individual will also be covered.
+So you should be able to “spread your eggs” across a number of banks and therefore achieve greater coverage than the $100,000 limit.

 Will Bank Deposits Held by a Kiwisaver Scheme be Covered by a Deposit Guarantee?

 The deposit insurance scheme will cover transactional, savings and term deposits currently offered by registered banks, and the equivalent products offered by non-bank deposit takers.
 Bonds, debentures, capital notes, equities and KiwiSaver funds are among the products that won’t be covered.Source.

 However some might think there is a question mark about the guarantee of bank deposits held by KiwiSaver schemes.